msauterey/Machine-Learning-in-Matlab/README.md

 Collection of Machine Learning projects completed using Matlab based on MOOCS materials.

-Please review of the readme file of each section listed below for an illustrated overview of the material.
+Please review the readme file of each section listed below for an illustrated overview of the material.

 Materials cover the following topics: